OUR STORY

 Woman in cream suit holding colorful handmade bags with tassels.

-In that moment, we realized that the art of these communities was more than just colors and shapes; it was a legacy, a story handwoven into every piece.
+In that moment, we realized that the art of these communities was more than just colours and shapes; it was a legacy, a story handwoven into every piece.

 Sunburst design with "Kai Kashi" text in brown.